jfy133/bingo/README.md

 # Bingo

 An accessible bingo web app using React and Firebase.
+Modified from the 'backlog-bingo' app by [Cordelia Dillon](https://github.com/cordeliadillon) for the March 2021 nf-core/hackathon.

+> All documentation below is from the original author

+Original:
 [See it in action](https://backlog-bingo.com/), [read about its accessibility](https://www.24a11y.com/2019/building-an-accessible-bingo-web-app/), or build your own version using the instructions below:

 ## Getting started